malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Infinite-semiosis is the continued execution of the semiotic process, with the interpretation itself becoming an object that must be represented and further interpreted.
 Infinite-semiosis is not necessarily infinite in an absolute sense, and in practice never can be, but that the process is in principle capable of continuing "for a long time" before it breaks down in some way.

-A fascinating and informative example comes in the form of the life sustaining processes surrounding DNA replication.....
+_todo_: A fascinating and informative example comes in the form of the life sustaining processes surrounding DNA replication.....
 ...Lessons:
 * interpretation doesn't require a "cognitive entity"
 * representation is nothing without interpretation, the interpreter is nothing without the representation.